dehowell/codex-vitae/README.md

 The arrow of time is real.
 Although microscopic dynamics are time-reversible, the universe is a system at the thermodynamic limit and the second law of thermodynamics gives time a directionality. **The laws of physics may be deterministic, but the future is not determined** (See Ilya Prigogine's _The End of Certainty_ for a detailed argument).

-In general, question conclusions derived from extrapolating clean-room, microscopic, spherical-cow thought experiments to macroscopic situations. _Everything_ is situated in contexts that violate the assumptions of the thought experiment.
+Question any conclusion derived from extrapolating a clean-room, microscopic, spherical-cow thought experiment to macroscopic situations. _Everything_ in the real world is situated in a context that likely violates the assumptions of simple models.

 We must often gain  _experiential knowledge_ of a theoretical system's virtues before we can develop our full understanding.
 We find and embrace strategies that help us achieve equanimity and construct the discourse to explain those strategies.
 Even a fully developed philosophical/spiritual theory has to be taught and learned via _spiritual exercises_ (See Pierre Hadot's _Philosophy as a Way of Life_ for an extended version of this argument, relating to Platonic Christian theology and the Stoics). **Before we can believe, we must act.** The experiential knowledge that produces motivation often fades within days, unless reinforced by ritual and practice.